(Article last checked: October 8, 2017)

-This is a guest post from Christina Weyers.
-For info on how to be a guest writer, check here for more info.
+This is guest post is from Christina Weyers.
 Here's Christina...

 So when I was thinking about planning our family’s first trip to Disney World, making an appointment at Bibbidi Bobbbidi Boutique for our 4 1/2-year-old daughter was on the top on the list.